 The programme team often invites guest speakers from the professional world to complement academic teaching.
 Suitably qualified professionals are also used as auxiliary lectures in supporting different modules with specialist knowledge.
 Although some of these external partners have a history of engagement with the department and the programme team, the panel believe that there should be a system of supporting these staff with their development.
 This is considered essential in cases where such staff are involved with assessment activities, to ensure consistency and accuracy of the outcomes.
-This is particularly important as the wider expectation is that the programme is expected to attract higher student numbers due to an online delivery provision that will be made available to all students in 2023-24.

-To support a potential increase in student number the programme team should engage in a risk assessment exercise.
+To support a potentially significant increase in student number the programme team should engage in a risk assessment exercise.
 This will need to be repeated every year to evaluate the impact of student numbers on human, technical, and teaching resources.
 Relevant discussions on utilising any surplus money earned from student fees to support the development of staff and teaching resources.
 Also procedures for supporting students that are at the stage of completing their dissertation in presenting their work at international conferences, or publishing journal papers.
 This will improve the reputation of the programme and that of the department too.
 At present, most of the above process takes place in a less formal manner.
 This could be developed in a framework of procedures compatible with the institution's quality framework and concurrent with the aims, and goals of the programme.